-The sperm whale is one of the most widely distributed marine mammal species, perhaps exceeded in its global range only by the killer whale (Rice 1989).
+The sperm whale is one of the most widely distributed marine mammal species, perhaps exceeded in its global range only by the killer whale and humpback whale (Rice 1989).
 In the North Pacific Ocean, sperm whales were depleted by extensive commercial whaling over a period of more than a hundred years, and the species was the primary target of illegal Soviet whaling in the second half of the 20th century (Ivashchenko et al. 2013, 2014).
-Systematic illegal catches were also made on a large scale by Japan in at least the late 1960s (Ivashchenko and Clapham 2015).
+Systematic illegal catches were also made on a large scale by Japan in both the North Pacific and Antarctic in at least the late 1960s (Ivashchenko and Clapham 2015, Clapham and Ivashchenko 2016).